By using this site, you agree to the Privacy Policy and Terms of Use.

 Intestinal Barrier Function Affects Systemic Inflammation

 Gut microorganisms play a critical role in maintaining intestinal barrier integrity, commonly referred to as “leaky gut” when compromised.
-Data from intestinal permeability studies show that bacterial dysbiosis weakens tight junction proteins between intestinal cells, allowing inflammatory compounds to enter systemic circulation.
+Bacterial dysbiosis can weaken the protective barrier between intestinal contents and circulation, allowing inflammatory compounds to enter the bloodstream and trigger immune system activation associated with autoimmune conditions and inflammatory disorders.

 Understanding these mechanisms has implications for clinical treatment approaches targeting inflammatory conditions through microbiome modulation strategies.